ewdowiak/cchiu-da-palora/README.md

 plural  -- scalar  -- plural form
-may_precede  -- scalar  -- indicator that the adjective may precede the noun massi_precede  -- scalar  -- masculine singular form when preceding the noun
+may_precede  -- scalar  -- indicator that the adjective may precede the noun massi_precede  -- scalar  -- masculine singular form when preceding the noun phrase -- scalar -- indicator for an adjective phrase
 ```

 Most Sicilian adjectives must agree in gender and number with the noun that they are modifying, but some are invariant (e.g. "megghiu").
 Others only change in the feminine singular form (e.g. "giùvini").
 Most Sicilian adjectives follow the noun that they are modifying, but some may precede the noun.